Volcano Triathlon 2026

 After six years away from triathlon to start a family and get back to a good level, he returns with a number #9 which reflects how much he climbed in the rankings last season.

-The first test calendar will be held this weekend in Abu Dhabi.
+The first race on the calendar will take place this weekend in Abu Dhabi.

 The American has shared on social media that she will feel a dose of nerves before the start, something she does not hide despite her extensive list of achievements.